chrislo27/RhythmHeavenRemixEditor/docs/README.md

 To the left of the tool buttons you'll see a minimap.
 **`LEFT CLICK`** will jump the camera to that position.
 Hover over the minimap to bring up a preview.
+Click the buttons on the sides of the minimap to pan the camera.
+Right clicking these buttons will jump to the start and end of the remix respectively.
 You can also go to the Info and Settings menu to disable the minimap and/or the preview.

 ![Minimap and preview](readme/minimapPreview.png)